daniel-frak/keycloak-user-migration/CONTRIBUTING.md

 4. Ensure the test suite passes.
 5. Issue that pull request!

-Once you have opened the Pull Request, your code will be analyzed by SonarQube.
+Once you have opened the Pull Request, SonarQube will analyze your code.
 You should fix all bugs and code smells found by the analysis, as well as write the necessary tests if code coverage is found to be below the quality gate.
 If you find that some reported issues are false positives, let the reviewer know in the comments of the PR.